ninabarzh/broomstick/content/posts/nvd.md

 ## A political posture that says “sorry, not sorry” to science

-One gets the sense that maintaining something as dull and foundational as the NVD does not quite align with the Trump ethos of flashy breakthroughs and “economic security.”
+One gets the sense that maintaining something as dull and foundational as the NVD does not quite fit with the Trump ethos of flashy breakthroughs and “economic security.”
 Indeed, ideological purges—including stripped LGBTQ+, climate-related and diversity-linked data, as well as mass scientific firings—have become alarmingly de rigueur.
 Meanwhile, programmes like